maialenz/WetPaws/TESTING.md

 ---

 I thoroughly checked on different devices and different browsers.
+Wherever posible I downloaded the browsers into my devices and I tested my site on them manually, making sure all links were checked and tested.
+In some cases I had to ask friends and family to check the live site on their own devices (due to not being personally able to install the different operating system like iPhone and Macbook's safari into my own devices).
 As a main conclusion of these tests, I have to add that I did not find any differences from one browser to another.
-There was full compatibility of all features and links.
-Following Bootstrap's documentation, I checked if the navigation bar was sticky, as they recognize that the sticky navbar is not responsive/compatible on browsers like opera.
-But after running my manual tests, my navbar did respond and was responsive as I intended to be on my design.
+There was full compatibility of all features and links cross browser/device.
+Following Bootstrap documentation's advice, I checked if the navigation bar was sticky on all the devices/browsers, as they recognize that the sticky navbar is not responsive/compatible on some browsers like for example, Opera.
+But after running my manual tests, my navbar did respond and was responsive as I intended to be on my design even in the Opera browser.

 All the screenshots to my manual tests on various major devices are below: